“The Earth laughs in flowers.”

 The prominent public building on the property is the Mercantile, a white barnlike structure that conjures visions of an Amish barn.
-Inside, are lavender products of every sort and experts to answer questions.
-They also offer lavender sweet tea, lavender lemonade, and other lavender based treats.
+Inside, are lavender products and experts to answer questions.
+Refreshments such as lavender sweet tea, lavender lemonade, and other lavender based treats are available.
 Outside though, as is the case with nearly every farm, is where the magic is happening.

-Just outside the Mercantile there is a gated garden with flower boxes filled to bursting with flower lover delights.
-During our visits, we have found two of my favorite flowers brushed by a slight passing breeze!
-A rainbow of button Zinnia sway, tickled by bumblebees, followed close behind by my zoom lens.
-At the far end of the garden are several beds of sunflowers with their bright faces searching for the sun, ready for their closeups.
+Just outside the Mercantile, there is a gated garden with flower boxes filled to bursting with flower lover delights.
+During our visits, we found two of my favorite flowers brushed by a slight passing breeze!
+A rainbow of button Zinnia swayed, tickled by bumblebees, followed close behind by my zoom lens.
+At the far end of the garden, several beds of sunflowers with their bright faces searching for the sun, were ready for their closeups.

-Just outside of the gated garden area is the fields of lavender where a faint fog of deep purple rises to knee level and stretches along the ground in neat rows.
-The luxurious purple lavender is best in May and June and when it is, you’ll find other visitors to the farm bent in half angling for an up close sniff, snapping photos, and collecting bouquets of lavender to take home.
-It’s a great place for children to run and play while grown-ups enjoy a picnic lunch.
+As we stepped out of the gated garden area, the farm opens up to the lavender fields where a faint fog of deep purple rises to knee level and stretches along the ground in neat rows.
+The luxurious purple lavender is in full bloom in May and June and you’ll find other visitors to the farm bent in half angling for an up-close sniff, snapping photos, and collecting bouquets of lavender to take home.
+It’s an excellent place for children to run and play while grown-ups enjoy a picnic lunch.

 Enjoy all that the farm has to offer